honzamach/ansible-role-logserver/README.rst

 This role is dependent on following roles:

 * :ref:`accounts <section-role-accounts>`

+  This role is used to manage user accounts to enable access to server logs for administrators of that server.

 * :ref:`certified <section-role-certified>`

+  This role is used to manage server certificates.

 * :ref:`monitored <section-role-monitored>`

+  This role is used to configure log server monitoring.

 * :ref:`firewalled <section-role-firewalled>`

+  This role is used to restrict access to log ports only from certain hosts.

 No other roles have dependency on this role.